 There is a good chance that you will not experience any symptoms if you have this condition.
-According to MedlinePlus from the National Institutes of Health, many people find out they have one of these tumors during a blood test for another problem.
-(National Institutes of Health)
+People often find out they have one of these tumors during a blood test for another problem.

 According to the Mayo Clinic, these tumors can lead to hyperparathyroidism.
 In fact, these tumors are the most common cause of this condition.
-The hyperparathyroidism associated with these tumors can cause issues with your bones since your calcium levels are affected.
-Your bones might be fragile, brittle or painful.
-You may experience fractures.
-(Mayo Clinic)
+The hyperparathyroidism associated with these tumors can cause issues with your bones, since your calcium levels are affected.
+Your bones might be:

 In addition to these symptoms, you may have more general or nonspecific symptoms.
 These might include: